evidentlyai/evidently/docs/book/reference/all-tests.md

   * No reference: the test conditions that apply if you do not provide the reference.
 They are based on heuristics.

 {% hint style="info" %}
 We are doing our best to maintain this page up to date.
-In case of discrepancies, consult the code on GitHub (API reference coming soon!) or the current version of the "All tests" example notebook in the [Examples](../get-started/examples.md) section.
+In case of discrepancies, consult the [API reference](https://docs.evidentlyai.com/reference/api-reference) or the current version of the "All tests" example notebook in the [Examples](../get-started/examples.md) section.
 If you notice an error, please send us a pull request to update the documentation!
 {% endhint %}

 # Data integrity